shirokov-kirill/CU-static-program-analysis/assignments/2-gen-kill-analyses/README.md

 3. **Examining the source code:** Examine the source code in this directory.
 You can look at [the `LiveVariables` analysis](./liveVariables) as an example.
 For this task, we are only interested in printing analysis results, without generating any warnings.

 Then, follow the workflow from the previous assignment to accomplish the task.

+## Resources
+See the records and slides for Lecture 3 and Seminar 3.